Skip to main content

 • Director of Policy Research

-Elise Silva is the Director of Policy Research at Pitt Cyber where she analyzes the complex interplay between technology and society in today's information ecosystems with an eye towards creative public policy responses.
+Elise Silva is the Director of Policy Research at Pitt Cyber, where she analyzes the complex interplay between technology and society in today’s information ecosystems with an eye toward creative policy solutions.

-Dr. Silva brings a broad range of research approaches and perspectives to her work which is informed by humanistic analysis, a community-engaged orientation, and social science methods.
-Her work can be found in various academic journals including the Journal of Information Literacy and in other venues like Tech Policy Press.
+Dr. Silva brings a broad range of research methods and perspectives to her work, which is informed by humanistic analysis, social science approaches, and a commitment to community engagement.
+Her writing has appeared in venues such as the Journal of Information Literacy, Tech Policy Press, and The Conversation.

 List Weight